queirozfcom/chess-word2vec/README.md

 - [Chess.js](https://github.com/jhlywa/chess.js)
  - Mature JS lib; can be used in the browser or on nodeJS.
+ - Has a method called `.validate_fen(fen)` that could be very useful to test the validity of a given FEN string.

 - [PGN Parser in golang](https://github.com/wfreeman/pgn)
  - Parses PGN files and provides functions and primitives to cycle through games, moves and so on